magento/devdocs/marketplace/eqp/v1/filtering.md

 Some GET batch request endpoints support sorting, filtering, and pagination.

-Currently, the `files` endpoints support only pagination, while package endpoints support all three.
+Currently, the `files` endpoints support pagination only.
+The `package` endpoints support all three.

 ## Paginating batch requests